thosgood/this-weeks-finds/markdown/151-200/week154.md

                                    H

-As I explained in \"[week105](week105.html)\", this clock easily lets you remember the real Clifford algebras in every dimension and signature of spacetime.
+As I explained in ["Week 105"](#week105), this clock easily lets you remember the real Clifford algebras in every dimension and signature of spacetime.
 Bott periodicity explains why it loops around after 8 hours.
 The spinorial chessboard presents the same information in the form of an 8 x 8 grid.
-I won\'t draw it here, but it\'s a picture of the Clifford algebras with p roots of -1 and q roots of 1 for p,q = 0,1,2,3,4,5,6,7.
-The black squares correspond to cases that admit chiral spinors; the red ones correspond to cases that don\'t.
-Black is when p+q is even; red is when it\'s odd.
+I won't draw it here, but it's a picture of the Clifford algebras with p roots of -1 and q roots of 1 for p,q = 0,1,2,3,4,5,6,7.
+The black squares correspond to cases that admit chiral spinors; the red ones correspond to cases that don't.
+Black is when p+q is even; red is when it's odd.

 By the way, I have a little question: why does the above clock have a reflection symmetry along the line joining R+R and H+H?

-Later, by coincidence, when I was in the library I discovered that Chevalley\'s work on spinors has been reprinted:
+Later, by coincidence, when I was in the library I discovered that Chevalley's work on spinors has been reprinted:

 15\) Claude Chevalley, The Algebraic Theory of Spinors, Springer, Berlin, 1991.

-It has a lot of neat stuff on \"pure spinors\", which are closely related to the \"simple bivectors\" that describe 2-planes in n-space.
+It has a lot of neat stuff on "pure spinors", which are closely related to the "simple bivectors" that describe 2-planes in $n$-space.
 The latter play an important role in spin foam models of quantum gravity, so I bet pure spinors will too.

-Here\'s another fundamental text, which really helped get the whole subject going:
+Here's another fundamental text, which really helped get the whole subject going:

 16\) Eli Cartan, The Theory of Spinors, Dover Press, 1966.

-While I\'m at it, I should mention this book by the infamous Pertti Lounesto, which is also good:
+While I'm at it, I should mention this book by the infamous Pertti Lounesto, which is also good:

 17\) Pertti Lounesto, Clifford Algebras and Spinors, Cambridge U. Press,